Entertech/tDCS-Documents/tDCS/docs/Instructions/How to Use the Headset/Charging the Headset.md

 ---
 slug: /instructions/charge
-sidebar_label: Charging the Headset
+sidebar_label: Charge the Headset
 sidebar_position: 8
 hide_title: true
 ---
-## Charging the Headset
+## Charge the Headset

-- When the headset plays the "battery low, please charge" prompt and automatically shuts down, it indicates that the headset has a low battery level and needs to be recharged.
+- If the headset says「Low battery.
+Please charge」 and shuts down automatically, the headset has a low battery and has to be charged before next use.
-- Connect the headset and the power adapter through the USB Type-C data cable for charging.
-There are no special requirements for the power adapter, just a normal compliant mobile phone power adapter.
+- Connect the headset to a power adapter via the USB Type-C cable.
+There is no special requirement for the power adapter.
+Just a standard mobile phone power adapter is OK.
-- Charging: When not fully charged, the indicator light on the headset will turn red -After being fully charged, the indicator light on the headset will turn green.
+- Charging: If the headset is not fully charged, the indicator light on the headset will turn red.
+Once fully charged, the indicator light will turn green.
-- Under normal circumstances, it takes 2 hours to fully charge the battery from exhaustion.
-When the battery is exhausted, charge for 10 minutes to charge the battery needed for one activation.
+- Generally, it takes 2 hours to charge the battery fully.
+When the battery is too low to start a session, charge it for 10 minutes, and it has the battery for a 30-minute session.